Buying real estate in South Africa?

 Are prices still rising or cooling in South Africa as of 2026?

-As of early 2026, house prices in South Africa are still rising modestly in nominal terms nationally, though not booming, with high-demand Western Cape and coastal nodes more resilient while oversupplied or weaker-demand areas remain flatter.
+As of early 2026, house prices in South Africa are still rising modestly in nominal terms nationally, though the pace of growth is decelerating compared to mid-2025 peaks, and some oversupplied areas in Gauteng are essentially flat.

 Finally, please note that we have covered property price trends and forecasts for South Africa here.